pfaux55/School-Projects/README.md

 Description: This project implements a Java-based match-3 puzzle game with a grid of characters.
 It includes two main classes: LetterCrush, which manages the grid by populating it, applying gravity to make characters fall, removing matching lines, and handling cascading effects; and Line, which represents horizontal and vertical line segments on the grid.
 The game features the ability to find and remove the longest lines of matching characters, and it continuously applies gravity and removal operations until the grid stabilizes.
 Technologies Used: Java, 2D arrays, object-oriented programming.

 Project 2: Factorial with Recursion

 Description: A Java program that calculates the factorial of a given number using recursion and handles user input validation.
 Technologies Used: Java, Scanner (for user input).
 Project Details: This program prompts the user to enter a positive integer (1-100), validates the input, and then displays the factorial of the entered number.

 Python Projects:
-Details for Python projects should be added here.

 Technologies Used
 Languages: Java, Python